ndhorton/rb120/notes/rb129/problematic_questions.md

 q35 - What is OOP?
 Remember that OOP is partly about allowing us to think at a greater level of abstraction

 q36 - got confused, didn't know how to answer, I think this is actually a more basic question than I think, judging from the question-links document's link on this.
 It's literally just a single bullet point in the Summary for lesson 2.

+q43 - took a long time

+q47 - took a long time, probably a bad question tbh as it just takes a long time to describe all these classes.
+Maybe change to a less detailed approach?

+q50 - took a very long time, not sure it's realistic to answer this question in under 10 minutes given how many types of variable and their scopes (and a quirky exception !) are involved.